osa-ora/hr-mcp-agent-demo/README.md

 The good level of tool description is essential to let the LLM understand the use of that function very well and its input parameters and if there is any constraints like required role.

-You can change the mcp_server configurations especially if you plan to run many and need different ports for execution:
+You can change the mcp_server configurations especially if you plan to run many and need different ports for execution, to do this change the .env file:

 ```
+from config import MCP_HOST, MCP_PORT, MCP_TRANSPORT

 if __name__ == "__main__":
     print("REGISTERED TOOLS:", mcp.list_tools())

     mcp.run(
-        transport="sse",
-        host="127.0.0.1",
-        port=8080
+        transport=MCP_TRANSPORT,
+        host=MCP_HOST,
+        port=MCP_PORT
     )
 ```